Program Closed: Filmmaking in South Korea

 Office: James M. Baker University Center (Main Street) Suite 204

-Application Process – How to Apply
+Application Process – How to Sign-Up for the Program

 This page will inform you on what documentation is required for the application process.

 The following documents are required to secure your spot on the program.

 Our office recommends that students follow the steps listed below as they are formatted to ensure that students are eligible to attend a study abroad program.

 - Submit your Application Contract for the study abroad program.
 See below for more info and the link to the form.